 Then take your needle and stab the wool until it is firmly attached to the bag.
 This is a good activity to let out some accretion!
 Just make sure not to stab your finger!
 (Happened to me a few times.
 Ouch!)

 All that is left now, is adding the braided leather handles.

 Cut 6 pieces of 30″ leather and braid 2 separate strands, one for each side.

 I placed the handles above the center stripe, the red one.

 Use your crochet needle and poke a hole through the felted bag.
 Then take the 3 leather ends and pull them through from the inside to the outside.

 Might need to wiggle it a bit to get them all out.
 Then you just need to tie them in a knot.
 Repeat that on all 4 side and your felted wool handbag is complete!

 Once you completed your first bag, you can create many more variations for it!
 Smaller or even larger!
 And many many different patterns with the needle felting!

-I hope you find this a fun pattern and as easy to work with as I do.
-Comment below if you have any questions and show off your creations here and on Instagram #kaileacrafts
+I hope you will enjoy this Crochet Earrings tutorial as much as I do.
+Comment below if you have any questions and show off your own Crochet Earrings creations here and on Instagram #kaileacrafts